lhw-1/4248-project/README.md

 There are 2 directories in `e-SNLI/EDA`:
 1. `pre-run`
 - Content in this directory refers to any analysis done before running of pre-trained models.
 They involve the combined analysis of train, dev and test data, which amounts to a total of 500,000+ rows.
   - `pre-run-EDA-sentence-distribution.ipynb` analyses the premise-hypothesis label distribution across the dataset (contradiction / entailment / neutral)
-- `pre-run_all_EDA.ipynb` analyses the the following:
+  - `pre-run_all_EDA.ipynb` analyses the cosine similarities of premise-hypothesis pairs grouped by label.
+Additionally, it involves the manual inspection of datapoints which deviate significantly from the median cosine similarities.
-  - cosine similarities of premise-hypothesis pairs grouped by label
+  - `pre-run_all_data_0.csv` and `pre-run_all_data_1.csv` is data used by `pre-run_all_EDA.ipynb`.

 2. `post-run`
 - Content in this directory refers to any analysis done after running of pre-trained models on the test dataset, where predictions have been generated.